 After a minute the door opens and he steps in, just like I knew he would.
 I watch him through the sheer curtain.
 I will myself not to react outwardly.
 Maybe I don’t, but on the inside I’m a mess.
 I watch his movements, steady, slow, the deliberate movements of a very confident and disciplined man.
 I’m in awe of him, physically, yes, but also because of who I know what lies beneath the skin.
 I watch him and try to steal it all to the file folders of my mind, his light eyes and easy smile, the set of his jaw, the width of his shoulders.
 Even as I close my eyes and wet my hair underneath the shower head I can see him still in my head, his well defined arms, the dips and curves of the muscles in his stomach accented by the mole just below his chest, a little to the side, the broad spread of the muscles in his thighs.
 I know him.
 Everything about him and yet still not enough.
 He turns and leaves the bathroom and it is not until that very moment that I realize I’ve been holding my breath.

-When I’m and, slide back the curtain, he is standing there watching me as he’s done countless times before.
+When I’m done and slide back the curtain, he is standing there watching me as he’s done countless times before.
 He’s slipped into my space so silently, so effortlessly, I didn’t even realize he was there.

 “You should have gotten in with me.”

 “I was going to but you know how showers are with us,” and I do.
-For a moment I’m back to the last time we were in this bathroom, in this shower.
+For a moment I’m back to the last time we were in this bathroom, in this shower, dripping wet, his hands all over me, my face pressed against the shower wall.
 Instead I focus on the cadence in his voice.
 I try to mentally record it so I can take that with me, too.

 As he steps in, I leave the bathroom and go to dry off.
 Before I know what I’m doing, impulsively I walk back towards the bathroom, drop my towel at the door and get in the shower with him.